slobodanantonijevic/OpenWeatherMap-SDK/README.md

 RxJava, Dagger 2, Retrofit 2

 ## Usage and docs
-The wiki and Javadoc are still a work in progress, and will be updated over the course of next few days or so.
+For detailed usage please refer to [Wiki guide](https://github.com/slobodanantonijevic/OpenWeatherMap-SDK/wiki) Javadoc is a work in progress.

 ### Adding to project
 #### Gradle: ####